mdagois/gca/README.md

 Instructions to build the ROMs and tools, and to convert assets, are available in the repository.
 Check the [samples](samples), [tools](tools), [games](games), and [assets](assets) folders for more details.

+Additionally, please check the [companion website](https://mdagois.github.io/) for more articles about programming the Game Boy.

 ## License